Top 6 Blog Posts for Cow-Calf Producers Heading into Fall

 1. Try these weaning techniques for more productive calves this fall

 Weaning is known to be a stressful time for both cows and calves, and stressed calves are known to underperform.

 This article outlines some practical techniques producers can use to reduce stress at weaning, which will improve the bottom line.

 2. Vaccination: Can you afford not to?

-which vaccines to use, arguments like “it costs too much” or “vaccines don’t work” are often used.
+When deciding which vaccines to use, arguments like “it costs too much” or “vaccines don’t work” are often used.
 The fact of the matter is, failing to vaccinate results in your herd having a lower ability to combat diseases, which can lead to higher illness rates, death loss, and treatment costs.